John Healy (Australian politician)

 John Joseph O'Connor Healy (19 March 1894 – 18 July 1970) was a member of the Queensland Legislative Assembly in Australia.

 Biography

 Healy was born in Maryborough, Queensland, the son of John Edward James Healy and his wife Margaret (née O'Connor).
 He was educated at St Mary's Convent, Yuleba State School, Assumption College in Warwick and Nudgee College in Brisbane.
 On leaving school he took up work as a clerk with the Queensland Railways in Warwick from 1908 until 1935.

 After politics he was a clerk in the Queensland Public Service before being the Private Secretary from 1950–1956 to Paul Hilton, the Minister for Works in the Queensland Government.
-From 1956 he was once again working as a clerk, this time the Valuer-General's department.
+In 1956 he was once again working as a clerk, this time in the Valuer-General's department.
 He retired in 1961.

 On 5 October 1921, Healy married Florence May Ahern and together had two sons and a daughter.
 He died in Brisbane in July 1970 and was buried in the South Brisbane Cemetery.